 James Joshua Hudson is a lecturer at the University of Tennessee-Knoxville.
 He completed his doctorate in History at the University of Texas at Austin in 2015, and spent 2015-16 as a Visiting Assistant Professor at Knox College in Illinois.
 A veteran of the United States Marine Corps, he conducted extensive doctoral research in Hunan province in China with scholarships and grants from Fulbright and the Asia Foundation.

-Chloe Ireton is a doctoral candidate (ABD) in the Department of History at the University of Texas at Austin.
+Chloe Ireton is a Lecturer at University College, London.
+She received her PhD in History at the University of Texas at Austin.
 A native of Britain, raised in Spain, she holds a BA with First Class Honours from Queen Mary and Westfield College of the University of London.
 Her research focuses on early modern Iberian and Atlantic History, with focus on imperial expansion, borderlands and peripheries, and race and identity.

-Ahmad al-Jallad is University Lecturer at the University of Leiden in the Netherlands, where he specializes in the early history of Arabic and North Arabian.
+Ahmad al-Jallad is M.S Sofia Chair in Arabic Studies at the Ohio State University, where he specializes in the early history of Arabic and North Arabian.
 He has done research on Arabic from the pre-Islamic period based on documentary sources, the Graeco-Arabica (Arabic in Greek transcription from the pre-Islamic period), language classification, North Arabian epigraphy, and historical Semitic linguistics.
 He has written the first grammar of Safaitic, a corpus of Ancient North Arabian inscriptions from northern Jordan and southern Syria, and is currently completing a comprehensive study of pre-Islamic Arabic based on documentary sources from the 6th century CE and earlier.

 Shainool Jiwa is Head of Constituency Studies at the Institute for Ismaili Studies in London.
 She holds a Ph.D. from the University of Edinburg.
 Her latest book is titled The Founder of Cairo: The Fatimid Imam-Caliph al-Muizz and his Era.
 This complements her earlier work Towards a Shi’i Mediterranean Empire (2009).
 She has also contributed a chapter entitled Inclusive Governance: A Fatimid illustration to A Companion to the Muslim World.
 Dr Jiwa is currently working on a monograph on the life and times of the Fatimid Imam-Caliph al-‘Aziz billah.